 Halloween is a holiday that revolves around creativity, from the carved pumpkins to costume of choice, so why run to the store and buy a pre-made Halloween costume?
-If you want to stand out during that Halloween party or have your kids say “trick or treat” in the most unique costume, below are some simple unique costume ideas to get those Halloween compliments:
+If you want to stand out during that Halloween party or have your kids say “trick or treat” in the most unique costume, below are some simple unique costume ideas to get those Halloween compliments without paying a fortune:

 The mecca for any creative DIY Halloween costume is a second-hand shop.
 The Goodwill never fails when it comes to finding costume inspiration.
 Keep that in mind for any costume.